 Once again, I put everything back together and asked what could be causing the air to leak out of my mattress, and again, and they had no idea.
 I told them I had bought a household mattress, not the RV mattress and she claimed, that is why I am having problems.

 She said I should have bought the RV mattress.
-I asked her what the difference is in the house-hold mattress compared to the RV mattress and she explained some of the differences but none of them would have made a difference in my application that would have affected the outcome.
+I asked her what the difference is in the household mattress compared to the RV mattress and she explained some of the differences but none of them would have made a difference in my application that would have affected the outcome.

 This happened one more time a few months later.
 It always happened after a long drive and usually when climbing hills were involved.
 I noticed that it always happens on the driver’s side of the bed, which by the way is where I sleep.

-It did not take me long to realize my exhaust manifold and the turbo were on the driver’s side of the bed.
+It did not take me long to realize my exhaust manifold and the turbo was on the driver’s side of the bed.
 These create a lot of heat and I suspected that could be related to my problem.

-I called Sleep Number again and asked if may-be the heat from the engine could be causing the glue to break down, as it gets very hot in my bedroom and especially my bed after a long day’s drive.
-She had no clue, but said, “maybe”.
+I called Sleep Number again and asked if maybe the heat from the engine could be causing the glue to break down, as it gets very hot in my bedroom and especially my bed after a long day’s drive.
+She had no clue, but said, “Maybe”.

 I asked her if the RV mattress would have prevented this from happening, and she said probably, but she gave me no assurance that those bladders were made to any different specifications which may be affected by engine heat.
 She did not really know her product.
 Not unusual in today’s world.
 I suspect there is no difference in the manufacturing materials or method.